Currency: Euro (€)

 Online Poker Legislation in Ireland

-That means companies don’t have to apply for licences to offer online poker for Irish residents, nor do they have to pay additional taxes to the Irish government.
+That means companies don’t have to apply for local licences to offer online poker for Irish residents, nor do they have to pay additional taxes to the Irish government.
 Thus all the major online poker sites, such as partypoker, PokerStars, 888 and more are available for players from Ireland.